 Merit Award & Financial Aid Notifications

 First-year applicants who are awarded a merit scholarship along with their offer of admission will receive notification of that award alongside their admission decision.
 Details of need-based financial aid packages will be provided according to the timelines below.
-Please note that applying for need-based financial aid is a separate process that requires the filing of the Free Application for Federal Student Aid (FAFSA) and the College Board's CSS Profile.
+Please note that applying for need-based financial aid is a separate process that requires the filing of the Free Application for Federal Student Aid (FAFSA).

 |Application Plan||Merit Award Notification||Financial Aid Notification|